The Name of a Tribe That Defined a Nation

 Our trade routes branched out as far as the Mediterranean, bringing wealth, coins, art, and the fables of distant lands into the heart of our society.

 We traded with northern Africa for ivory, the Baltic for amber, and the Greeks and Romans for their precious wine.
-We reveled in this Mediterranean delicacy!
+I reveled in this Mediterranean delicacy!
 This nectar of the Gods themselves!

 We are a tapestry of tribes woven together by shared traditions, language origins, and similar spiritual beliefs and Gods, yet we have never been united as one people—never truly united.
 Was this inherent spirit of freedom and sovereignty our ultimate downfall?
 Was I too late?